 If you are constantly sad and feeling low, you may wonder what is chronic depression.
-Lots of people don’t know how to actually identify depression, though they suspect they or someone they care about are experiencing the problem.
+Lots of people don’t know how to actually identify depression, though they suspect they or someone they care about is experiencing the problem.
 Here at Crest View Recovery Center, we understand depression can be a confusing topic, so we’d like to help make things clearer.
+Depression can be experienced by many who are not technically depressed.
+Chronic depression is when a person continually experiences these issues long term.
 Keep reading for a summary of chronic depression and its symptoms.

 Specifically What Is Chronic Depression?